Learn how to build unique WordPress sites where visitors can respond to messages, fill out forms, buy products, make appointments, and much more.

 For many years, WordPress used a page (and post) editor named TinyMCE, which is the editor that you work with throughout this course.
 It's a textbox, accompanied by a set of formatting icons, an Add Media button, and a code view where you can see and work with HTML and CSS code embedded within your text.

 WordPress recently switched its default editor to a Block Editor.
 However, the classic editor will still be available for many years to come.
 In this lesson, you'll give the block editor a try to help you decide which editor you prefer.

 Polishing Your Website for Launch

 In the final lesson, you'll take a last look at ways to improve the practice site prior to launch.
-You'll add a popular animated home-page feature called a slider, add a widget to the sidebar, refine several elements of your site's visual design, and consider some different options for web hosting services.
+You'll examine a popular animated feature called a slider, add a widget to the sidebar, refine several elements of your site's visual design, and consider some different options for web hosting services.